anubhav3101/BabelFish-Language-Translator/README.md

 # BabelFish-Language-Translator
-It is a machine learning project that converts french to english using CNN algorithm.
+It is a deep learning project that converts french to english using RNN algorithm.